orbkit/orbkit/doc/index.rst

 If you use orbkit in your work, please cite it as follows:

-Gunter Hermann, Vincent Pohl, Axel Schild, "orbkit: A Toolbox for Post-Processing Quantum Chemical Wavefunction Data." available via http://sourceforge.net/p/orbkit (2015).
+Gunter Hermann, Vincent Pohl, Jean Christophe Tremblay, Beate Paulus, Hans-Christian Hege, and Axel Schild, "ORBKIT - A Modular Python Toolbox for Cross-Platform Post-Processing of Quantum Chemical Wavefunction Data", arXiv:1601.03069 (2016).

 Contact
 -------